dhrone/Raspdac-Display/README.md

    ```

 * Step five.
 Add the necessary packages to support the RaspDac_Display program
-   * A.  Update the pacman package database.
-This is needed to make sure that the correct version of files will be selected on any package update.
+   * A.  Update the pacman package database but do NOT update the system from that database.
+Updating the database is needed to make sure that the correct version of files will be selected when you install some of the additional packages needed to make the display work but updating all of the currently installed packages is unnecessary, takes a long time, and can destablize the system.
      ```
      pacman -Syu
      ```